mixxorz/GarageBard/README.md

 1. Click the tracks icon to choose which track to play
 1. Go to Performance mode in the game with your choice of instrument
 1. Set up your keybindings according to the chart below
-1. On GarageBard, open the settings menu and select "Cmd+Tab on play" to automatically switch to the game when you hit play
 1. Click Play (spacebar)
 1. Rock out 🤘